-La Cabana Machu Picchu Hotel is a basic hotel, and Aquas Calientes being a small town, any location would be a good location.
+La Cabana Machu Picchu Hotel is a basic hotel, and Aquas Calientes is a small town, any location would be a good location.
 Though it does have the advantage of being near the hot springs just up the hill.

 Check-in was messy, despite having reservations and being picked up at the train station they processed those just off the street/walk-ins first (perhaps giving away my reserved room in the process), quoting the same price to all, which made me wonder how fair this process actually was.